MUSTE-Project/MULLE/README.md

 ### Building

-If the grammar-files (in `muste/data/grammars/`) have changed (or if you just cloned the repository) you need to build the grammar-files.
+If the grammar-files (in `muste/data/grammars/`) have changed (or if you just cloned the repository) you need to install the grammar-files.
 This can be achieved with:

-    make
+    make install

 Assuming you have set up `gf-core` and `gf-rgl`.